liquinlab/elm-smile/docs/coding/configuration.md

 - `VITE_ALLOW_REPEATS` attempts to prevent participants from taking your task more than once.
+- `VITE_RESPONSIVE_UI` set to true if you want the default [layout](/styling/layouts) to be responsive or fixed to the windowsizer request
 - `VITE_WINDOWSIZER_REQUEST` configures the requested size of the page for rendering content (used by WindowSizerView.vue component)
 - `VITE_WINDOWSIZER_AGGRESSIVE` if set to true and the user resizes the page,